top of page

 Laganas

 Party central if you're young and wild.
 The strip is full of bars and clubs that blast their music and party go-ers rage to all hours of the night (and morning)!
 A lot of all-inclusive options here.
 Rooms to rent and hotels.
+The age is young... so if you're not on any sort of 'spring break' holiday, this might not be the place for you.

-But, the daytime allows great people watching.
+The daytime allows great people watching.
 It is much calmer during the day (perhaps our party people like to sleep in).
-Our favorite Laganas beach bar and restaurant finds its home here.
-If you have any older kids, we guarantee this will be there favorite beach.
-Too much to see, making it a fun day in the sun.

 Kalamaki

 This area is in a big upswing.
 So many new and awesome hotels are opening in the area.
 Beaches are quite, protected for the Loggerhead turtles that nest here.
 There is a great strip with all the taverns, bars and shops you can ask for.
-They have an amazing kids fun park that is a pay to play.
+They have an amazing kids fun park that is a 'pay to play'.
 If travelling with kids you might find yourself here more than once.
 Waterparks and loads of other activities.

 Zante Travel Tip: Kalamaki beach restaurant serves the best spaghetti bolognese.
 The kids portion is big enough if you are not a huge eater.
 And for dinner DO NOT miss Yakynthos Restaurant on the strip.
 The restaurant serves delicious greek cuisine.
 There's a great hang out spot for kids/teens.
 We love this restaurant.